cloudsimplus/cloudsimplus/README.md

 CloudletsTableBuilderHelper.print(new TextTableBuilder(), finishedCloudlets);
 Log.printFormattedLine("Minimal Example finished!");
 ```

+# Documentation

+The project documentation originated from CloudSim was entirely updated and extended.
+You can see the javadoc documentation for classes and their elements directly on your IDE.
+The documentation is also available online at <http://cloudsimplus.org/docs/>

 # Why should I care about this CloudSim fork?
 I just want to build my simulations. :neutral_face: